prinshu967/Shelflife/README.md

 This project predicts the shelf life of perishable items using a combination of the **Arrhenius equation** (scientific modeling of spoilage processes) and a **VGG16-based classification model** for detecting freshness levels.
 The system enables real-time predictions of freshness and remaining shelf life based on environmental conditions like temperature.

+# The Role of the Arrhenius Equation

+The Arrhenius equation is key to understanding the relationship between temperature and reaction rates, which directly impacts the spoilage of perishable goods.
+Here's how it works in the context of shelf life:
+   \[
+k = A \cdot e^{\frac{-E_a}{RT}}
+\]

 ---

 ## Features